KilledByAPixel/NoteCraft/README.md

 # [Live Demo](https://killedbyapixel.github.io/NoteCraft/)

-How to Use
-- Note blocks make a sound when powered
-- Use control blocks to change the key and attenuation
+NoteCraft is a Cellular Automata Music System

+Features
+- Program music with cellular automata
-- Use power blocks to play notes
+- Export to ZzFXM
-- Other blocks do stuff, try them out!
-- More to come, this is a work in progress
+- Share a compressed link to your song
+- Several example songs

 Controls
-- Draw = Left Click
+- Draw = Left Mouse
-- Erase = Control + Left Clic or Left+Right Click
+- Erase = Control + Left Mouse or Left + Right Mouse
-- Preview Sound = Right Click
+- Test Cells / Eyedropper = Right Mouse
 - Move View = Click & Drag Middle Mouse
+- Zoom View = Wheel
-- Select Area = Shift + Click & Drag
+- Select Area = Shift + Left Mouse

+Cell Types
+- Power/Mover - Provides power to any touching cell and moves in a direction.
+- Power Line - Transfers power in a direction.
+- Rotator - Rotates cells and redirects movement when powered.
+- Copier - Copies the cell oposite the direction specified to the direction when powered.
+- Push Blocks - Can be pushed or not pushed.
+- Stop Block - Destroys anything pushed into it when powered.
+- Note - Plays a note when powered and holds until unpowered.
+- Note Control - Changes the key or attenuation of conneted notes.

 Shortcuts
 - Cut = Control + X